TheKnightCoder/Ansible-Networking/README.md

 Installation
 =========
 Ansible only runs on linux and therefore you need a Virtual Machine (VM) if you are running Mac OSX or Windows.
 A VM is virtual operating system (OS) running on-top of your current OS, allowing you to run linux on Windows/OSX.
-This guide will assume you are running windows, if you are using Linux you will need to install docker and skip to X .
+This guide will assume you are running windows, if you are using Linux you will need to install docker and skip to Running Ansible section.

 Enable Virtualisation
 -------------------------
 You must enable virtualisation to run Virtual Machine (VM).
 To do this you need to enable Intel VT-x and VT-d if available in the BIOS/UEFI.
 You may need to visit your system Administrator.

 1. Turn on your computer and repeatedly press Delete, Esc, F1, F2, or F4.
 (Exact button depends on your PC model).
 2. Find and enable Intel-VTx (The option may also be called VT-x, AMD-V, SVM, or Vanderpool).
 3. If available enable Intel VT-d or AMD IOMMU